 Think of taking a prickly burr and wedging into the soft tissues of your body, and you will get an idea of why gout is so painful.
 If left untreated these crystals can form larger clumps around the joints that can be debilitating.

 Men get it more than women

-Gout is twice as common in men than in women and the incidence seems to be on the rise, along with so many diet and lifestyle-related disorders.
+Gout is twice as common in men as in women and the incidence seems to be on the rise, along with so many diet and lifestyle-related disorders.
 The most common sufferer is male, above 40 years of age and overweight.